hiphops-io/hiphops-io.github.io/docs/intro.md

 We score based on the number of files altered in addition to the number of lines added/deleted.
 Our algorithm accounts for changes that only alter a few lines of code yet impact a wide area of the codebase.

-**Author**
+**Capacity**

-Author is based on the recent activity of the author of the change (the one that raised the PR).
-We consider the last 500 pull requests against the current repository only.
+Capacity is the detected workload of the author (the one that raised the PR).
+We only consider the last 500 PRs against the current repository, analysing for concurrent work in addition to increased failure rates.

-!> We currently score authors based on recent successfully approved changes.
-This is being modified in the next algorithm update, where we will account for a sustainable rate of work and lower context switching.
+High scores denote an author working comfortably within their available capacity, a low score indictates they may be over-utilised or having to frequently switch context.

 **Ease**